whitgroves/pokegold-remix/README.md

 ## Why Not Crystal?
 ~~I don't like the Suicune plot, plus Crystal Legacy is far more comprehensive than what I can build.~~ Nostalgia

-That said, if you'd like to play Crystal Legacy with the remixed types and learnsets, you can follow [Example 4](#example-4-the-good-one) below.
+That said, if you'd like to play Crystal Legacy with the remixed types and learnsets, you can use `easy_edit` by following [Example 4](#example-4-the-good-one) below.

-## What's *easy_edit*?
+## What's `easy_edit`?
-While working on Blue Remix I developed a script, [*easy_edit*](https://github.com/whitgroves/pokeblue-remix/blob/rev_1.3/tools/easy_edit.py), to convert type, move, and pokemon data from assembly to csv and back again for easier editing.
+While working on Blue Remix I developed a script, [easy_edit](https://github.com/whitgroves/pokeblue-remix/blob/rev_1.3/tools/easy_edit.py), to convert type, move, and pokemon data from assembly to csv and back again for easier editing.

-The version here, **ee2 (easy_edit gen 2)**, should be compatible with any gen 2 disassembly and only relies on the python3 standard library, so feel free to use it for your own projects.
+The version here, **ee2** (easy_edit gen 2), should be compatible with any gen 2 disassembly and only relies on the python3 standard library, so feel free to use it for your own projects.

 ### Example 1
-To make changes for another repo, copy [ee2.py](./tools/ee2.py) into the root of your project, then call:
+To make changes for another repo, save a copy of [ee2.py](./tools/ee2.py) in the root of your project, then run:
 ```
 $ ee2.py -e --matchups
 $ ee2.py -e --moves
 $ ee2.py -e --mon <pokemon name, all lowercase, no spaces>
 $ ee2.py -e --all
 ```
-To generate your csv files (`type_matchups.csv, moves.csv, <pokemon name>.csv`, or all 3, respectively).
+To generate your csv files (`type_matchups.csv`, `moves.csv`, `<pokemon name>.csv`, or all 3, respectively).

-Then run:
+After you make updates to your csv files, run:
 ```
 $ ee2.py -u --matchups
 $ ee2.py -u --moves